-points.
-To account for this error, we incorporated lysosomal biogenesis into the model by adding a dynamically growing lysosomal volume fraction represented by the proposed mechanism outlined in Fig. 4.
-The growing compartment is represented as a linear increase in lysosomal volume fraction as a function of time: $Vf{lys}(t) = Vf{lys_0} \cdot (1 + x \cdot t)$.
-We found that a 1.5- to 3-fold total increase in lysosomal volume fraction by 24 hours in the dynamic lysosomal model accounted for the underprediction of 4- and 24-hour time points predicted by the static lysosomal model (Fig. 5A).
-The simulated 1.5- to 3-fold increase in lysosomal volume fraction over 24 hours of HCQ exposure was within the 95% CI of the experimentally observed increase due to HCQ in the four cell lines shown in Fig. 3C, except for T47D.
-As such, for T47D, we tested an increase of 2.5fold in lysosomal volume starting from the upper bound of the 95% CI (1.155%), which resulted in a better model fit to 24 hours.
-Incorporation of this time-based linear increase did not significantly affect time points before 1 hour (Fig. 5B).
+The original model with a static lysosomal volume compartment was able to capture total cell uptake of HCQ out to 1 hour, but significantly underpredicted 4 and 24 hour timepoints.
+To account for this error, we incorporated lysosomal biogenesis into the model by adding a dynamically-growing lysosomal volume fraction represented by the proposed mechanism outlined in Figure 4.
+The growing compartment is represented as a linear increase in lysosomal volume fraction as a function of time: Vf{lys} (t) = Vf{lys_0}·(1+x·t).
+We found that a 1.5 to 3-fold total increase in lysosomal volume fraction by 24 hours in the dynamic lysosomal model accounted for the underprediction of 4 and 24 hour timepoints predicted by the static lysosomal model (Fig 5A).
+The simulated 1.5-3 fold increase in lysosomal volume fraction over 24 hours of HCQ exposure was within the 95% CI of the experimentally observed increase due to HCQ in the 4 cell lines shown in Figure 3C, except for T47D.
+As such, for T47D, we tested an increase of 2.5-fold in lysosomal volume starting from the upper bound of the 95% CI (1.155%), which resulted in a better model fit to 24 hours.
+Incorporation of this time-based linear increase did not significantly affect timepoints before 1 hour (Fig. 5B).

-The model fit, as characterized by the ratios of simulated: observed AUC{0-24 hour}, is shown in Table 2, and measures of predictive performance PE, MAPE%, and MPE% are shown in Supplemental Table 3.
-Overall, the model captured the early time points of the cell lines with good performance, as the AUC and ratios were close to 1.
-PE followed the same trend to the static model for time points 0-1 hour, with 4- to 24-hour time points being slightly underpredicted for all cell lines except MCF7 and T47D at 24 hours.
-MAPE% suggests the model fits overall time points for all cell lines between 7.53% and 45.21%, and MPE% suggests a slight underprediction bias for the model.
-Overall, this experimental data and model simulation suggest that HCQ creates a positive-feedback loop within the cell lysosomal compartment, causing it to increase its own distribution within the cell over time.
+The model fit, as characterized by the ratios of simulated/observed AUC{0-24hr}, is shown in Table 2, and measures of predictive performance PE, MAPE%, and MPE% are shown in Supplemental Table 3.
+Overall, the model captured the early timepoints of the cell lines with good performance, as the AUC and ratios were close to 1.
+PE followed the same trend to the static model for timepoints 0-1hr, with 4-24 hour timepoints being slightly underpredicted for all cell lines except MCF7 and T47D at 24hr.
+MAPE% suggests the model fits overall timepoints for all cell lines between 7.53-45.21%, and MPE% suggests a slight underprediction bias for the model.
+Overall, this experimental data and model simulation suggests that HCQ creates a positive feedback-loop within the cell-lysosomal compartment causing it to increase its own distribution within the cell over time.